 If you think you’re at risk of developing osteoporosis, you should speak to your doctor about how you can improve your bone health.

 From £2 a month, you might also want to consider joining the Royal Osteoporosis Society (the ROS) to get exclusive member benefits.
-This includes a free 100-page osteoporosis reference book and magazines full of news, recipes, and tips on diet and exercise – plus, access to a members-only area where you can access a wealth of information and support.
+This includes a free 100-page osteoporosis reference book and magazines full of news, recipes, and diet and exercise tips – plus, access to a members-only area where you can access a wealth of information and support.

 Have you been diagnosed with osteoporosis – or are you concerned you might be at risk of developing it?
 Or perhaps you have some of your own tips to boost bone health that you’d like to share?
 We’d be interested to hear from you in the comments below.